top of page

 Blood Clots to the Legs or Lung (Pulmonary Embolus)

-Using these precautions and early mobilisation after the surgery that is possible with the keyhole operation, these complications have been extremely rare in our patients.
+Using these precautions and early mobilisation after the surgery that is possible with the keyhole operation, these complications have been rare in our patients.

 Complications Specific to the Sleeve Gastrectomy